NeutronStarDAO/ConstellationBook-English/src/Glossary.md

 In addition to exchanges, DApps have many other use cases such as decentralized finance (DeFi) platforms, games, markets, etc. These decentralized applications provide users with a freer, more secure and transparent Internet environment.

 DApps are decentralized applications based on blockchain technology that are free from the control of centralized entities.
 By using DApps, users can better protect their data and privacy while enjoying higher security and transparency.
 DApps are a key part of the Web3 era, and together they help build a fairer, more secure Internet future.

-## Big Pie/Big biscuit

-A meme name of Bitcoin from Chinese community.

 ## All in / Show hand